 Stroll like a royal at Kensington Palace and Gardens

-Owned by the Royal Family since the 17th century, this palace is now home to Prince William and Kate Middleton and their children, as well as Harry and Meghan – you might even be able to spot them!
-It’s currently running the Princess Diana: Her Fashion Story exhibition, a showcase of the famous dresses worn by the iconic Royal.
+Owned by the Royal Family since the 17th century, this palace is now home to Prince William and Kate Middleton and their children.
+You might even be able to spot them!
+There are plenty of exhibitions on here too so check the website to see what's on.
 The adjourning Gardens are ideal for a walk after you’ve explored the Palace – and if you’re feeling brave take a dip in the Serpentine, the UK’s oldest lido.
 It is the location of the annual Peter Pan Cup which has run every Christmas Day since 1864 and sees 70 bold outdoor swimming enthusiasts plunge into the freezing waters.

 Kensington Palace and Gardens, W8 4PX, nearest tube High Street Kensington